carpentries/docs.carpentries.org/source/community/community_session_host.rst

    -  Please copy the list of attendees (including all attendees but removing no-shows) and paste it into the form.
-Be sure that anyone who attended for checkout has checkout written next to their name.
+Be sure that anyone who attended checkout has checkout written next to their name.
    -  When submitted, this form will automatically send an email to instructor.training@carpentries.org so all checkout requirements can be recorded.